Multigrid-Augmented Deep Learning Preconditioners for the Helmholtz Equation using Compact Implicit Layers: Numerical Results

 \subsection{Wall-clock Runtime Comparison per Iteration on a GPU}

 In our last experiment, we compare the runtime performance of our networks and the other methods considered in this paper.
 To this end, the various methods are run as a preconditioner during FGMRES.
 The wall-clock time to solution is measured and divided by the number of iterations performed.
-That is, we report the average time of a single preconditioned FGMRES iteration.
-The experiment is performed 100 times and the results are averaged. \Cref{tab:results_stl10_runtime} lists the average runtimes per iteration as well as other statistics such as the number of parameters and FLOPs in each network.
-Note that the while the implicit U-Net appears to be more expensive than the explicit U-Net, it is likely that a custom implementation (e.g.,~\cite{treister2018low}) of the implicit layer will eliminate much of this performance gap, as the lone implicit layer on the U-Net's coarsest grid is obtained on small feature maps.
-The results presented here are given for a standard GPU-based PyTorch implementation.
+We report the average time of a preconditioned FGMRES(10) inner iteration, which includes one preconditioning step along with the other actions in the GMRES algorithm.
+The experiment is performed 100 times and the results are averaged. \Cref{tab:results_stl10_runtime} lists the average runtimes per iteration as well as other statistics such as the number of parameters and FLOPs in the network.
+The timings do not include the application of the encoder network, which is applied only once per given linear discrete operator (defined by a slowness model $\kappa(\bfx)$), and its output serves all iterations and right-hand-sides with that operator.
+Hence, its inference time is insignificant compared to the total solution time.
+For completeness, we report the measures of the encoder network in \Cref{tab:results_encoder_runtime}.
+Note that while the implicit U-Net appears to be more expensive than the explicit U-Net, it is likely that a custom implementation (e.g.,~\cite{treister2018low}) of the implicit layer will eliminate much of this performance gap, as the lone implicit layer on the U-Net's coarsest grid is obtained on small feature maps.
+The results presented here are given for an implementation based on existing PyTorch operations.
+Runtimes are listed in \cref{tab:results_stl10_runtime,tab:results_encoder_runtime} for GPU-based as well as CPU-based execution.